-Section 56.2.
-A122 and A121 to correct a violation of a fundamental principle of procedure
+A122 and A121 for correcting a violation of a fundamental procedural principle

 In addition, the complainant had filed restitutio in integrum (A122 CBE73) and in continuation of the procedure (A121 CBE73).
 He maintained that he had not had the opportunity to file additional sets of claims despite all the attention he had given to the case, since the Board of Appeal had never indicated his intention to reject.

 This reasoning is not possible for the Grand Chamber, as these two articles require the failure of a deadline, which is not the case in the present situation (point 2.b of the reasons).

 R89 to correct a violation of a fundamental procedural principle